lawrennd/talks/_ai/ai-and-security-handelsblatt-tech-2026.md

 * Despite rapid change, one constant remains: the attack surface keeps expanding.
 * Teams ship faster than ever; threats scale faster than most review and governance cycles.
 * Many organisations lack a *judgement layer* that turns security noise into “what matters now”.
+* The challenge is not knowledge — it is *contextual reasoning under time pressure*.
 }

 \notes{This is the wedge: security is becoming an interpretation and coordination problem under time pressure.
-For Trent, the product claim is “becoming the Security Agent”: a judgement layer that helps small and medium enterprises identify, prioritise, and close their real risks—without turning every decision into a heavyweight process.}
+For Trent, the product claim is “becoming the Security Agent”: a judgement layer that helps small and medium enterprises identify, prioritise, and close their real risks—without turning every decision into a heavyweight process.
+Trent’s platform runs a continuous Scan-Judge-Mitigate-Evaluate loop; the “judge” step is the judgment layer in action—contextual reasoning that knows which risks matter now, not just which alerts fired.}

 \include{_ai/includes/institutional-tacit-knowledge-short.md}

+\include{_ai/includes/judgment-layer-explicit.md}

 \newslides{Europe’s opportunity: trust as infrastructure}